zejingwa/PHTrans/README.md

 # PHTrans.py
 The package computes persistent homology transform of a point cloud.
+It plots persistence diagram for visualization.